-Comment: The plans do not reflect one-way alley along the rear of the line/work units.
+Comment: The plans do not reflect one-way alley along the rear of the live/work areas.

-15. In a memorandum dated March 29, 2006 (Metzger to Lareuse), the Environmental Planning Section offered the following comments:
+15. In a memorandum dated August 3, 2005 (Metzger to Lareuse), the Environmental Planning Section offered the following comments:

 The Environmental Planning Section has reviewed the above referenced Detailed Site Plan, DSP-05022, and TCPII/19/06, stamped as received by the Environmental Planning Section on November 16, 2005.
 The plans as submitted have been found to address the environmental constraints for the subject property.
-The Environmental Planning Section recommends approval of Detailed Site Plan DSP-05022 and TCPII/19/06.
+The Environmental Planning Section recommends approval of Detailed Site Plan DSP-05022 and TCPII/19/06 subject to conditions.